 The term 'Middle East' then evolved to become common verbal currency in 1902 when Alfred Thayer Mahan, a USA naval officer and historian, used the term in an article to describe the land between Arabia and India.

-Despite the collapse of the Ottoman Empire and other geopolitical events, the term ‘Middle East’ is an established term, widely used by people both within and outside the region.
+After the collapse of the Ottoman Empire as a result of WWI and other geopolitical events, the term ‘Middle East’ became established, widely used by people both within and outside the region.

-Many people argue however, that, since the term is Eurocentric and only valid from a Western perspective, that it should be replaced with a term that is more appropriate.
+Many argue, however, that since the term is Eurocentric and only valid from a Western perspective, that it should be replaced with a term that is more appropriate.

 "Middle East” is problematic because it is, undeniably, a Western term reflecting a Western perspective.

-If you're interested in Middle Eastern culture, and especially if you work in the region, you will find our Middle East eLearning Online Cultural Awareness Course a great resource.
+If you're interested in Middle Eastern culture, you will find our Middle East eLearning Online Cultural Awareness Course a great resource.

 It offers super insights into the different cultures wtihin the Middle East, the people, societies, values and mindsets.

 Here's the free sample of the course video.